-The matrix is organized as an 3 by 3 array.
+The matrix is organized as a 3 by 3 array.
 The dimension corresponding to the matrix rows varies least rapidly and the dimension corresponding to the matrix columns varies most rapidly and is shown in matrix form below.
-Each matrix entry is a four byte number with one sign bit, 15 integer bits, and 16 fractional bits.

 When using the matrix of an output profile, and the input data is XYZ, we have